karammulc/2025-Goal-Dashboard/README.md

 # 🏃‍♀️**Project still in Progress** 🏃‍♀️
 __________________________________________________________________________

 After conquering my first cartwheel in 2024, I was ready for a new challenge.
-Enter 2025, when my  friend Camila proposed an exciting goal - completing a 5K together, along with a few other personal milestones.
+Enter 2025, when my  friend Camila proposed an exciting goal - completing a 5K together and a few other personal milestones.

 ## The Project

 This challenge inspired me to create a comprehensive 5K Resolution tracking dashboard.
-While I typically rely on calculated fields, I expanded my practiced other elements of my toolkit by exploring new Google Sheets formulas.
+While I typically rely on calculated fields, I expanded my use of other tools in my toolkit by exploring new Google Sheets formulas.
 This approach allows for easier updates and centralized data management.

-The dashboard is designed for Camila and I - for both encouragement and competition.
+The dashboard is designed for Camila and me - for both encouragement and competition.

 One of the most interesting aspects of this project was working with dynamic data that changed based on the current date and training week requirements.
 I developed two parallel sets of formulas - one for Camila and one for Kara - to track our individual progress.